 (2) Notwithstanding any enactment to the contrary, where goods have been obtained by fraud or other wrongful means not amounting to stealing, the property in such goods shall not revest in the person who was the owner of the goods, or his personal representative, by reason only of the conviction of the offender.

-[Section 24 amended by No. 57 of 1997 s.
+[Section 24 amended: No. 57 of 1997 s.
 109.]

 25. Seller or buyer in possession after sale